 If you are serving in an SDP-eligible combat zone, you can start your SDP account once you’ve been deployed for a minimum of 30 consecutive days or at least one day in each of three consecutive months.
 Any military finance office in theater can help you establish an account and assist you in setting up the deposit method most convenient for you.

 A total of up to $10,000 may be deposited and will be eligible to earn up to 10% interest annually.
-You cannot close your account until you have left the combat zone, although your money will continue to draw interest for 90 days once you’ve returned home or to your permanent duty station.
+You cannot close your account until you have left the combat zone, although your money will continue to draw interest for up to 90 days once you’ve returned home or to your permanent duty station.

 Deposits may be made in cash, by check or through allotment.
 Once started, allotments may be increased or decreased as your financial situation changes.
 Your allotment will stop upon your departure from the combat zone.

 While your account will be closed and all funds returned to you via direct deposit 120 days after leaving the combat zone, there are some guidelines regarding earlier withdrawal you need to know: